-Just as anti-anxiety drugs don’t work for everyone, no one supplement is 100% effective either.
+Just as anti-anxiety drugs don’t work for everyone, no single supplement is 100% effective either.

 If you try some of these ingestible natural Xanax alternatives and don’t get the relief you’re looking for, don’t get discouraged.

 There are still some other things you can do.

 Any supplement you take to relieve anxiety has an uphill battle if you continue to consume caffeine since it inhibits GABA.

 The American Psychiatric Association recognizes caffeine-induced anxiety as a genuine mental health disorder.

-The link between caffeine and anxiety is so strong that it’s been recommended that caffeine intake assessment be included as part of psychiatric exams.
+The link between caffeine and anxiety is so strong that it’s been recommended that a caffeine intake assessment be included as part of psychiatric exams.

 Many people find that cutting back on caffeine, or eliminating it completely, is one of the most effective anti-anxiety measures they can take.

 If you don’t want to quit caffeine completely, switch from coffee, soda, or energy drinks to tea.

 The presence of calming l-theanine in tea softens the effects of caffeine, making it a better choice than other caffeinated drinks.

 Get Physical Exercise

 Physical exercise helps anxiety in two major ways.

-Interestingly, research confirms that the exercise you do today provides a buffer against anxiety for years to come, even after you stop doing it.
-(83)
+Interestingly, research confirms that the exercise you do today provides a buffer against anxiety for years to come, even if you eventually stop doing it.

 Anti-Anxiety Techniques to Try Instead of Xanax

-Here are some of the mind-body techniques that address underlying causes of anxiety.
-They may ultimately free you from taking Xanax or any other anti-anxiety pills: (84)
+Here are some of the mind-body techniques that help address underlying causes of anxiety.
+They may ultimately free you from taking Xanax or any other anti-anxiety pills: